JanuszL/CV-CUDA/docs/sphinx/samples/cpp_samples/cropresize.rst

    :end-before: Tensor Requirements
    :dedent:

-The Tensor Buffer is then wrapped to create a Tensor Object for which we will calculate the requirements of the buffer such as pitch bytes and alignment
+The Tensor Buffer is then wrapped to create a Tensor Object for which we will calculate the requirements of the buffer such as strides and alignment

 .. literalinclude:: ../../../../samples/cropandresize/Main.cpp
    :language: cpp